 Modifier Function Description W Dial Wait Instructs the modem to stop and wait for a dial tone.
-If the modem w does not detect a dial tone after a specified period, it aborts the • call.
+If the modem w does not detect a dial tone after a specified period, it aborts the : call.
 The factory default for dial wait is country-specific (refer to • Appendix C for details).
 In the U. S. A., the default is two seconds.
 You can change this interval using the Dial Wait option.
 K Pause When any of these modifiers are encountered in a dial string or k Delay command line, the modem pauses.
 The factory default pause delay < is three seconds.
 This default can be extended with the Pause Delay command.
-The comma modifier can be used as a command • outside the dial string.
-P Pulse When either of these modifiers are encountered in a dial string, if p Dial=Auto (ATPT-DIALING OPTS menu), the Dial setting is not changed from Auto.
+The comma modifier can be used as a command , outside the dial string. Р Pulse When either of these modifiers are encountered in a dial string, if р Dial=Auto (ATPT-DIALING OPTS menu), the Dial setting is - not changed from Auto.
 If set to other than Auto, the pulse/tone setting is modified to force pulse dialing.
 If no pulse dial modifier is inserted in the number stream, the modem dials according to the pulse/tone setting of the Dial option in the front panel DIALING OPT'S menu.
-These modifiers can TD. m. also be used as commands outside the dial string.
-T Tone When either of these modifiers are encountered in a dial string, if t Dial=Auto (ATPT-DIALING OPTS menu), the Dial option setting is not changed from Auto.
+These modifiers can also be used as commands outside the dial string. Т Tone When either of these modifiers are encountered in a dial string, if t Dial=Auto (ATPT-DIALING OPTS menu), the Dial option setting is not changed from Auto.
 If set to other than Auto, the pulse/tone setting is modified to force tone dialing.
-If no tone dial modifier is inserted in the number stream, the modem dials according to the pulse/tone setting or the Dial option in the front gone DIAL DIG OFF'S many.
-These modifiers con in the front panel DIALING OPT'S menu.
-These modifiers can also be used as a command outside of the dial string.
-Q. Flash & riasii Instructs the modem to flash hook (a control signal used by many PBXs to enable special dial features, such as transferring a call). ! ; Return to Instructs the modem to return to command state after dialing, with- command out breaking the connection.
-The modem can dial but cannot train, state after and no call progress messages are received.
-This modifier is used dialing when calling an electronic service that permits the user to transmit numbers using tones, once a connection is established.
+If no tone dial modifier is inserted in the number stream, the modem dials according to the pulse/tone setting or the Dial option in the front panel DIALING OPT'S menu.
+These modifiers can also be used as a command outside of the dial string. & Flash Instructs the modem to flash hook (a control signal used by many !
+PBXs to enable special dial features, such as transferring a call). ; Return to Instructs the modem to return to command state after dialing, command without breaking the connection.
+The modem can dial but cannot state after train, and no call progress messages are received.
+This modifier is dialing used when calling an electronic service that permits the user to transmit numbers using tones, once a connection is established.